jeromeserrano/jawbone_sleep_analyzer/README.md

 Exract and display sleep data from Jawbone API.

 # Example of output
-Each line represents a 24h interval starting at 17h00, each dot represents a 15 min interval.
+Each line represents a 24h interval starting at 17h00, each '.' (awake) or 'x' (asleep) represents a 15 min interval.
 For clarity purposes, a white space has been introduced at midnight and noon.

 ```